 The flow has many performance benefits.
-During flow, your brain undergoes anatomical, chemical and electrical changes, resulting in a peak state of awareness and concentration.
+Your brain undergoes anatomical, chemical and electrical changes, resulting in a peak state of awareness and concentration.

 Thanks to these magnificent changes in the brain, people can reach performance levels beyond comparison.
-What can be performed or learned in flow, is incomparable to any other human performances.
+What can be performed or learned in flow, is incomparable to any other human performance.

 So what are these changes?

-Firstly, there is no sense of self during flow.
+Firstly, there is no sense of self.
 The ego disappears and there’s no room for self-criticism or fear of judgement.